Gov. Polis signs 'Farmworker Bill of Rights' into law

 She knew the bill was going to face an uphill battle: “agriculture is a very powerful lobby and industry in Colorado, so we knew we were going to have to fight for it the entire way.
 I am very happy with the fact that the major tenants of the bill all stayed in the bill.”

 The final version of the bill diverts some decisions to the Department of Agriculture and the Department of Labor.
-Those departments will determine rules on things like working conditions and overtime pay during a public rulemaking process.
+Those departments will determine rules on thinks like working conditions and overtime pay during a public rulemaking process.

+The bill is now headed to Governor Jared Polis’ desk and will take effect upon his signature.
 The rulemaking process will start by the end of the year.

 “Upon signage from the Governor, anti-retaliation protections will be in place as well as the ability to collectively bargain,” said Caraveo.
 “Even just speaking to each other about their working conditions is something they have not been able to do in the past and that they face retaliation for a lot of times.”